Translations by gtranslate.io

 For more info, read this Wiki page.
 WMS maps are managed in the WMS tab of Locus map manager.

-Locus Map offers a variety of worldwide sources that can be displayed or you can enter a direct URL to activate any WMS source you wish.
+Locus Map offers a library of worldwide WMS sources where you can select or you can enter a direct URL to add any WMS source you wish to the app.

 After a WMS map is activated two new control buttons appear in the upper left corner:

 Current WMS support does not have any mechanism for tile caching.
 All data are stored only in your device's temporary memory.